djjudas21/puppet-winbind/README.md

 ## Limitations

 Written for CentOS 5 and 6, not tested on other platforms.
-If your distro is not supported, send a patch!
+If your distro is not in the list but you know it works, let me know and I'll update the list.
+If the module needs some extra work to enable support for your distro, send a patch!

-This module is not compatible with any other Samba/Winbind modules which touch `smb.conf`.
+This module is not compatible with any other Samba/Winbind modules which touch `smb.conf` or handle Winbind packages.

 ## Development

 Pull requests and issues welcome.
 No guarantees of fixes, but I'll do my best.

+There are lots of [additional options for Winbind](https://www.samba.org/samba/docs/man/manpages/smb.conf.5.html) that can be specified in `smb.conf`.
+If you're feeling keen, edit the template and manifest and add these options to the module as parameters.